onclave/NSGA-II/README.md

     </dependencies>
 ```

-**Please note tthat while you can use version 3.0.1, it requires Java 13 and above.
+**Please note that while you can use version 3.0.1, it requires Java 13 and above.
 3.0.2 has been released to be able to work with Java 1.8 and above.**

 ### [Getting Started](https://github.com/onclave/NSGA-II/wiki/Getting-Started)